bcgov/CE_integratedroads/README.md

 ## Method

-All processing is done via a [manually triggered Github Actions workflow](https://github.com/bcgov/CE_integratedroads/actions/workflows/ce-integratedroads.yaml)
+All processing is done via a [manually triggered Github Actions workflow](https://github.com/bcgov/CE_integratedroads/actions/workflows/ce-integratedroads.yaml)(click on the `Run Workflow` button for the `ce-integratedroads` workflow to trigger a run).

 First, source datasets are downloaded from DataBC's WFS server (and from file where possible), cut by BC 1:20k tile, and cached as Parquet in an S3 compatible object storage.
 This enables fast processing of the resulting chunked data via parallel workers.